 “Better to have little, with fear for the LORD, than to have great treasure and inner turmoil.”
 (Proverbs 15:16 NLT)

-After selling the business and settling for less finance in life I can sleep at night.
+After selling the business and settling for less finance in life, I can sleep at night.
 First I sold and then became a Christian.
-Adopt a fear of the Lord, loose the love of money and gain inner peace.
+What a revelation it’s been.
+Adopt a fear of the Lord, lose the love of money and gain inner peace.

-The chase for fame and money means nothing in the end.
-You can’t take it with you.
+The chase for fame and money means nothing.
+You can’t take any of the worldly riches with you.

 “Lord I pray for peace and that I will make lots of money to Glorify your Kingdom.
 In Jesus name.
 Amen.”